CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 ## Useful terminology

-- **Central EGA.** Central European Genome-phenome Archive.
+- **Central EGA**.
+Central European Genome-phenome Archive.
 When submitting data to FEGA, the metadata is made internationally available in central EGA.
-- **Data Access Committee (DAC).** Individual or group of individuals who are controllers for a dataset stored at FEGA and are responsible for approving and rejecting access requests to that dataset.
+- **Data Access Committee (DAC)**.
+Individual or group of individuals who are controllers for a dataset stored at FEGA and are responsible for approving and rejecting access requests to that dataset.
-- **Data Requester.** Individual who applies access to sensitive data or metadata that has been stored at FEGA.
+- **Data Requester**.
+Individual who applies access to sensitive data or metadata that has been stored at FEGA.
-- **Data Submitter.** Individual who uploads data, metadata, and other information to FEGA for re-use under controlled access.
+- **Data Submitter**.
+Individual who uploads data, metadata, and other information to FEGA for re-use under controlled access.
-- **Finnish FEGA.** A national repository for biomedical data consented for research.
+- **Finnish FEGA**.
+A national repository for biomedical data consented for research.
 CSC hosts Finnish FEGA.
 The research data uploaded to Finnish FEGA will remain under controlled access in Finland.

 ## Data submission
 ### Step 1: Application form